 In this session we will be inspired by Klimt’s lush, elaborate and colourful paintings, looking at line, pattern and form.
-Enjoy creating montages of figures, combining drawing and collage.
+Enjoy creating montages of figures as Tom explores the layering of the figure through a variety of poses translated in chalk pastels.

 These sessions are designed to inspire, instruct and surprise.
 Suitable for any level of experience.
 Each one will be run slightly differently depending on the artist leading it.